Cristalino Jungle Lodge

 Children of all ages are welcome at Cristalino Jungle Lodge.
 However, due to the length of the transfer to the lodge and the nature of the excursions we would not necessarily recommend it for very young children.
 Older children are sure to enjoy the adventurous nature of a stay in the rainforest and looking out for the local wildlife.

-Facilities at Cristalino include a floating deck for swimming, wildlife viewing and relaxing, living room and library, restaurant and bar, 50-metre canopy tower, screened treehouse and binoculars for rent.
+Facilities at Cristalino include a floating deck for swimming, wildlife viewing and relaxing, living room and library, restaurant and bar, 50-meter canopy tower, screened treehouse and binoculars for rent.

 A variety of activities are included in all stays at Cristalino, including birdwatching, butterfly observation, hiking into the dense surrounding rainforest, canoeing, swimming and boat trips.